Beautiful Signs for a Better Planet

 Based on a decade of braille signage design experience, the experts at Green Dot Sign answer common ADA sign questions.

 Exit, bathroom, and handicap parking are all examples of ADA signage, which are architectural signs that use braille and follow other requirements in order to make facilities, rooms, or spaces compliant with ADA regulations.

 The acronym ADA refers to the Americans with Disabilities Act (ADA) in construction, building, and educational settings.
 An ADA-compliant sign must meet requirements established by the ADA.
 ADA interior office signs provide the 3%, or 7.5 million, Americans that are legally blind or visually impaired equal access to public spaces.

 ADA signs are required for every permanent room or space in a building, and a few other places as well.
 ADA-compliant signs serve three primary purposes:

 ADA signs have specific content and install location requirements.
 Temporary and changeable signs, including menus and directories, are not required to meet ADA signage requirements.

 ADA violations are often related to not providing access or amenities in public spaces for the disabled.
-If the requirements are not met, fines of up to $75K for first penalties.
+If the requirements are not met, fines of up to $75K can occur first penalties.
 Subsequent penalties of up to $150K may be imposed.
-Compliance is enforced through complaints and civil lawsuits at the federal and, sometimes, state.
+Compliance is enforced through complaints and civil lawsuits at the federal and sometimes state level.
 Additionally, local inspectors review ADA compliance during building code inspections.